DamnWidget/VenGO/README.md

 VenGO is quite similar to Python's virtualenvwrapper tool, if you execute just `vengo` with no arguments you will get a list of available commands.
 The most basic usage is install a Go version

-**note**: VenGO is not able to use Go installations that has not been made with VenGO itself
+> note: VenGO is not able to use Go installations that has not been made with VenGO itself

 The following command will install Go 1.2.2 from the mercurial repository: